CSI Single-Family Affordable Solar Homes (SASH) Program - Closed

 SASH Program Evaluations

-There have been two program evaluation cycles to date in the SASH program, and a final program evaluation system is expected to commence at the end of the program in 2021.
-The Energy Division hired Navigant Consulting, Inc. to perform the two in depth evaluations of CSI SASH and MASH program design, delivery operations, administration, and impact, for the time periods 2009-2010; and 2014-2015.
-The links below include Navigant's final reports for the Program Administrator assessments, Market Assessments, and Impact and Cost Benefit Analyses for the program years evaluated.
+There have been three program evaluation cycles to date in the SASH program, and a final program evaluation was completed in 2023.
+The links below include final reports for the Program Administrator assessments, Market Assessments, and Impact and Cost Benefit Analyses for the program years evaluated.

 On January 28, 2016, Navigant Consulting, Inc issued the California Solar Initiative SASH and MASH Market and Program Administrator Assessment, Programs Years 2011-2013